ServerMod/SCPDiscord/README.md

 First of all you need to create a bot and add it to your server from here: https://discordapp.com/developers/

-This is very simple, and you can follow this guide: https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token
+This is very simple, and you can follow [this guide](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token).

 If you have downloaded it directly from the repo rather than from the releases tab you have to rename the config from `default_config.json` to `config.json`.
 This is to make sure I or anyone else who adds to this bot don't accidentially post their bot token or other sensitive information in the public repository.